syphaxalili/kasper-website/README.md

 # html-css-second-project
-This is my second project appliying the concept that I've just learned in HTML and CSS.
+This is my second project applying the concept that I've just learned in HTML and CSS.